How to Make and Use Laundry Starch

 Mixing up your own batch of laundry starch may seem like something difficult to do but in reality, it is very simple and inexpensive.

 - 1 pint (2 cups) of cold water

 This recipe is so easy to mix and use you will never want to pay the high price of sending your shirts out again.
 Simply mix the cornstarch and water together in a spray bottle (label the bottle so you don’t forget what it is).
 Before each use be sure to shake well and then spray to your liking.
 It really is just that easy.

 For longer shelf life, you can store your starch in the fridge.
 Just shake before using the next time.

-Once you've made your laundry starch and you have decide you want to use the spray method, get a freshly laundered shirt (check for any special instructions on the label) and spray the starch as lightly or heavily as you desire.
+- Once you’ve made your laundry starch, get a freshly laundered shirt (check for any special instructions on the label) and spray the starch as lightly or heavily as you desire.
 If you like your starch heavy in the collar for example, spray and iron a few times versus one heavy coat.